sliu107/tp/docs/UserGuide.md

 ## Features

 ### Command Format
-Words in `UPPER_CASE` are the parameters to be supplied by the user.
+Words in `UPPER_CASE` are parameters to be supplied by the user.

-Items in square brackets are optional e.g `TITLE [DETAILS]` can be used as `Title Some Details` or just `Title`.
+Items in square brackets are optional e.g `TITLE [DETAILS]` can be used as `Title Some Detail` or just `Title`.

 ### Basic
 #### Getting Help: `help`

-Gets a list of command available for us.
+Displays a list of commands available.

 Format: `help`